4 places to see tulips that are not the Keukenhof

 If you are visiting this area though, it’s a good idea to explore it via walking or cycling.
 There are plenty of cycling routes available that you can take to explore the tulip region.
 Getting there is pretty simple too; it’s just a 30-minute train ride from Amsterdam!

 The less well-known Northern Bollenstreek is the biggest interconnected bulb region in the world!
-You can find it right at the top of the province of North-Holland, between Petten, Den Helder, Nieuwe Niedorp and Wieringerwerf.
-It boasts fantastic cycling routes and, as it is close to the coast, you can also combine your trip to see the tulips with a trip to the beach or one of the seaside towns nearby.
+You can find it right at the top of the province of North Holland, between Petten, Den Helder, Nieuwe Niedorp and Wieringerwerf.
+It boasts fantastic cycling routes and, as it is close to the coast, you can also combine your trip to see the tulips with a trip to a beach or one of the seaside towns nearby.

 3. The Noordoostpolder